briandrum/codes.forchagrin.com/_chapters/chapter-101-codified-ordinances.md

 as amended.\
 (ORC 1.58)

-## 101.05   Construction of section references
+## 101.05   Construction of Section References

 1. _(a)_ A reference to any portion of the Codified Ordinances applies to all re-enactments or amendments thereof.\